yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ### Optional Functions
 Simply overriding those three functions will make your strategy a fully functional, permissionless, 4626-compliant, stand-alone vault.
 It can work entirely on its own or be seamlessly integrated into any Yearn V3 vault.

 While that may be all that's necessary for some of the most simple strategies, generally most strategists will add a bit more customization or complexity to their strategy.
-There are five more optional functions which can be overridden by a strategist to continue to build out their Tokenized Strategy.
+Five more optional functions can be overridden by a strategist to continue to build out their Tokenized Strategy.

 1. *availableDeositLimit(address _owner)*